SeimiNomore/JLC-Folio/port-overview.md

 ---
 layout: page
-title: Port-Overview
+title: Portfolio-Overview

-description: Learn more about JLC-ART and the vision behind the Artworks Codex.
+description: Discover how the site operates and explore its features to maximize your experience with JLC-Folio vision behind the works.

 ---

 <div class="flex-row-between">